ElastiTone offers you...

 If you purchase 4 or more band's you will get a FREE door anchor for a limited time!

 Click HERE to Buy!

 Bands or Weights, which is better?

 Muscles grow during the repair process when they recover from being stressed, regardless of whether that stress comes from a weight, a band or even your own body weight.
 Free weights and resistance bands are not in competition with each other and never will be, they are simply different tools for the same job.
-They both stress and grow your muscles, they just use a different method to do so.
+Both will stress your muscles and cause growth, they just use a different method to do so.
 Bands do however have many advantages over free weights...

 Resistance band training involves the application of elastic resistance to cause muscle contraction, rather than gravity.

 Weight training provides the majority of the resistance at the beginning, in the initiation of the movement, when the muscle must overcome the inertia of the weight’s mass.
 After this point, the overall resistance alters depending on the angle of the joints being used.